 A non-production boat is any boat which does not belong to a registered class or to a registered type.
 A boat built as a registered boat but which is modified in such way that she contravenes her class rules will be considered as a non-production boat.

 B.2 Rating certificate

-To be permitted to race, a boat shall provide a rating certificate issued by the ISAF or a National Authority.
+To be permitted to race, non-production boats shall provide a rating certificate issued by a measurer recognised by the ISAF or a National Authority.

-The certificate will state the rating as well as relevant datas concerning the boat and the owner.
+The certificate will state the rating as well as relevant data concerning the boat and the owner.

 The rating certificate is obtained as follows:

 - The owner shall have a certificate of origin or a measurement form completed by a recognized measurer.

 - The owner applies to the appropriate National Authority for a rating certificate.

 - The Rating Certificate is not invalidated by change of ownership, providing the data remains constant.

 N.B.
 A National Authority may require a fee.